Protected Presentation

 Most OOH shouts at people for a fraction of a second as they walk by.
 An elevator wrap is the opposite — a 30–60 second captive ride where the audience is in a confined space with the brand on every wall, looking around, exploring, taking pictures.
 Riders don't perceive it as an ad.
 They perceive it as environmental art that's part of the building.
 That's why attention scores aren't even close.

-ATTENTION · ADELAIDE
+ATTENTION · MEASURED

 Multi-second attention, not glances